guilatrova/latrovacommits-articles/posts/2021/2021-05-29-python-async/post.en-us.md

 Well, please open the `sync.py` code and get familiar with it.
 Note that we got 3 "requesters" responsible for pulling data from a URL in some server, as soon as they reply we print the response and move on.

 **Gui, you liar, you told me you wouldn't be using sleeps!!** There's not really a `sleep` there.
-Note that who's actually making our code slower is rather the server (which let's pretend we can't control) and not the client.
+Note that **who's actually making our code slower is rather the server** (which let's pretend we can't control) and not the client.

 In other words, the server can do anything it wishes, our client is just waiting for it to respond.
 If it helps, **try to think about it like a long operation triggered by HTTP to some third-party API out of your control.**

-Let's picture what's going on.
+Given that context, let's observe how our code behaves across the time:

+![http sync](http-sync.png)

 As you can see below, the only bottleneck is the server response.
 Making a request and printing its results always take the same amount of time.

-![http sync](http-sync.png)
+Keeping our software iddle while waiting for the server to respond is not really great, is it?

 ### 🐶 Slow server (but optimized)

-Hopefully, you'll understand the issue. **We don't have to wait for every request to finish in order to perform further requests (in our case R2 and R3).** Again, considering we can't touch the server, thus it can't get any faster, the only option is to optimize how we perform the requests.
+Now that you observed the issue, you might have realized that **we don't have to wait for every request to finish in order to perform further requests (in our case R2 and R3).** Again, considering we can't touch the server, thus it can't get any faster, the only option is to optimize how we perform the requests.
 If you bet `async` might help us, then yes, you're right.

 In the same directory (`API/client`), you're about to find a file named `async.py`.
-Before running commands, I want to highlight some major differences:
+Before running it I want to highlight some major differences:

 ```py
 import asyncio